gkorpal/gkorpal.github.io/_pages/article-list.md

 {% include base_path %}

+Following are some of the articles that I would recommend reading.
+The inspiration for this list came from the anthologies like [Who Gave You the Epsilon?
+And Other Tales of Mathematical History](https://www.maa.org/press/maa-reviews/who-gave-you-the-epsilon-and-other-tales-of-mathematical-history) and [Biscuits of Number Theory](https://www.maa.org/press/maa-reviews/biscuits-of-number-theory).

-Following are some of the articles that I found to be very useful.
-You might need university library membership to access some of these articles.
-I have arranged the articles in reverse chronological order.
+One might need university library membership to access some of these articles (or use the power of internet).
+I have arranged the articles in reverse chronological order (from latest to the oldest).

 Note that the order of authors' names in mathematics and (computer) science articles tend to have a different meaning, for details see [this paper by Andrew Appel](https://doi.org/10.1145/131080.131091) and [this statement by the American Mathematical Society](http://www.ams.org/profession/leaders/CultureStatement04.pdf).

 * [Expository](#expository)
   * [Mathematics](#mathematics)